 This easy to assemble knit blanket is made from 15 wide and narrow panels in three coordinating knits.
 The blanket layers together in a snap and is cleverly sandwiched and topstitched so all seams are finished front and back.

 Even if you’re staying home for the holidays, kids would love crashing near their own Christmas tree in this cozy sleepover bag and matching pillowcase made in pretty holiday flannel and cotton.
 It’s big, but it’s not complex.

-Small and soft; those are the requirements for a “lovie” – a cuddle-up-with-me blanket that is destined to become an instant favorite and a soothing companion for nap time, story time, or anytime a little soft security is needed.
+Small and soft; those are the requirements for a “lovie” – a cuddle-up-with-me blanket destined to become an instant favorite and a soothing companion for nap time, story time, or any time a little soft security is needed.

 This handsome (and easy) quilt is made up of bright, bold geometrics.
 We added a custom monogram to a bottom corner square to personalize the project and make it a cherished keepsake for baby and parents.

 This time of year, baby showers seem to come in waves!
 Stumped for a great gift idea?
 This adorable pillow pair is one of our “Baby Shower Power Gifts.”
 The basic piped pillow pattern is fast and simple and the free, downloadable animal appliqués are super cute.

 Strip piecing is a fast and easy mainstay in quilting; we’ve borrowed the technique for a bundle-up Cuddle® blanket.
 And, rather than using only one-directional strips, we mixed horizontal insets within the main vertical strips.